Turing Machines

 • $S \in Q$ is the distinguished start state

-The transition relation $\Longrightarrow$ on configurations relates configurations with the configurations they give rise to after one step of execution.
-Formally (note $u, v \in \Gamma^*$ and $\sigma, \sigma' \in \Gamma$):
+The single-step transition relation $\Longrightarrow$ on configurations is defined formally as follows, where $u, v \in \Gamma^*$ and $\sigma, \sigma' \in \Gamma$:

 A Recognizing Turing Machine is a tuple $(Q, \Sigma, \Gamma, b, R, S, A)$ where: